Pratham9880/BITS-TURBINE-APP/README.md

-# 📱 React Native News App
+# 📱 Small Wind Turbine App

-A mobile application designed to keep users informed with the latest news from various categories.
-Built with **React Native**, this app ensures a user-friendly interface and seamless experience across platforms.
+Small Wind Turbine is a mobile app designed to help students manage and track their academic activities, including assignments, schedules, and personal events.
+Built with **React Native**, the app provides a seamless experience across Android and iOS platforms.

 ## 🚀 **Features**
 - **Category-wise News**: Explore news from categories like Technology, Sports, Health, and more.